MyNamesLex/University-Work/3rd-Year/Advanced Games Development/README.md

 I chose option 3 and this the files in this repo were the outcome.

-I believe I did quite well although accomplished in a messy way.
+I believe I did quite well although accomplished in a messy way, all the while utilizing unit tests to help filter out potential hidden bugs.